AdobeDocs/experience-manager-desktop-app.en/help/using.md

 snippet: y
 ---

-# Use AEM Desktop App {#use-aem-desktop-app}
+# Use AEM desktop app {#use-aem-desktop-app}

 Using the App, the assets within AEM are easily accessible on your local desktop and can be used in any desktop applications.
 Assets can be easily revealed in Mac Finder or Windows Explorer, opened in desktop applications, and changed locally - the changes are saved back to AEM with a new version created in the repository.

 Such an integration allows various roles in the organization to manage the assets centrally in AEM Assets and to access them in the Creative Cloud and other applications, while making it easy to adhere to the various standards including branding.

-The key tasks you do using the AEM Desktop App include:
+The key tasks you do using the AEM desktop app include:

 * Install app and connect with an AEM server
 * Browse and search for assets